kaustubhvkhairnar/json-comparer/README.md

 # JSON Comparer Tool

 A web-based JSON comparer tool that allows users to compare two JSON files or inputs.
-The tool highlights the differences between the two JSON objects and provides features like dark mode, syntax highlighting, wave animation background, and more.
+The tool highlights the differences between the two JSON objects and provides features like dark mode, syntax highlighting and more.

 ## Table of Contents